pyrysepp/pyrysepp/README.md

 > Student from Finland.
 - 🚀 I’m interested in everything tech related!
 - 🌱 I’m currently developing my full-stack skills!
-- 😊 I want to create and develop solutions that look beautiful and provide a great user experience!
+- 😊 I want to create and develop solutions that look and feel awesome to use!
+- 🌍 Lets make the world a better place with the help of technology!

 <!---